 Fortismere Community Choir started in 2009 and is based in Muswell Hill, north London.
 It is an unashamedly unauditioned choir which comprises singers of all abilities – whether you are accomplished and able to read music or whether you simply enjoy singing but cannot read music, a warm welcome awaits you.

 Under the guidance of musical director Marvin Perrott, the choir has gone from strength to strength, performing works such as Requiem Masses by Mozart, Durufle and Faure, and more recently Haydn's epic oratorio The Seasons, Beethoven's Missa Solemnis and most recently Bach's Magnificat.

 If you are interested in joining us (even if you are unsure which voice you are) you are welcome to attend one or two rehearsals without obligation.
 As a regular member, we would ask you to pay a small subscription (£60 per adult, reduced for students) per term in order to cover costs.

 The choir meets at Fortismere School every Saturday in the music block in north wing, from 10.30am to 1.00pm during school terms.
-Access is through either North Wing (Creighton Avenue) or South Wing (Tetherdown).
+Access is currently only through South Wing (Tetherdown).
 There is also a very important coffee and cake break incorporated into the rehearsal time!
 The choir performs at least twice a year (usually in St Andrew’s Church in Alexandra Park Road) with a full orchestra and some wonderful up-and-coming soloists.
 Above all it is a great opportunity to get to know people from the local community who have links either directly with the school or to the locality, and to enjoy singing together with people who share a love of music.